maniac0r/roon-hass/README.md

 ## Bonus: player widget for hass frontend
 For my own usecase I've added some code to automate some stuff with the mediaplayers to have some sort of "easy access" controls available in the hass frontend.

-1. group.roon_players
-    This group will be auto added and contains all your Roon media players.
+1. group.roon_players: This group will be auto added and contains all your Roon media players.

-2. players and playlists widget
+2. players and playlists widget:
     Add the following code to your hass configuration.yaml:
     ```
     input_number: